apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 #### Creating custom metrics

 In addition to built-in metrics, if you want to create a custom metric, you can use the following skeleton code.
-The code inherits from the `EvalMetric` base class.
+This code inherits from the `EvalMetric` base class.

 ```